simryang/rpi5-w5500/README.md

 To assign a specific MAC address to the W5500, modify the W5500 overlay file as shown below.
 This customization allows control over the MAC address, which can be useful for network identification and management.
 ![image](https://github.com/user-attachments/assets/fcd9aaa2-1abd-41f8-b2ec-7cd43b35c95f)

+## Usage

-## Usage download v1.0.0 from release
+Download v1.0.0 from release
 (https://github.com/)

 Just run InstallRpi5W5500KernelDriver.bsx with sudo previlege